chrisnoden/nuxtv3-tailwind/README.md

-# NuxtJS v3 with Tailwind CSS 3.1 and Pinia
+# NuxtJS v3 with Tailwind CSS 3.1

 This project is a starter template to get you going using Nuxt v3 and Tailwind CSS v3.1